ska-sa/mkat-tango/README.rst

 Notes on running tests
 ======================

-Tango segfaults when restarting a device main function
+TANGO segfaults when restarting a device main function
 ------------------------------------------------------

 PyTango segfaults if a device server is started more than once in a single